Schoolforbasics/runbooks/AnacondaRepository.rst

        anaconda-server-sync-conda

-:Note: Depending on the type of installation, this process may take hours.
+.. note:: Depending on the type of installation, this process may take hours.

 To verify the local Anaconda Repo repo has been populated, visit **http://your.anaconda.server:8080/anaconda** in a browser.